gitandy/DragonLog/README.md

 After selecting your radio and interface settings you can press the start button to start the communication.

-Currently, DragonLog can only configure radios with serial interface.
+Currently, DragonLog can only configure radios with serial interface (including USB serial).

 ### On Windows
 Unpack or install your hamlib release.